Bourkekev/ms2-tourism-map/README.md

 ### Selecting and deleting the list item when X button is clicked.

-It sounds like an easy thing to do, but I had trouble getting an event listener onto all the delete buttons on the Note List.
-The elements were selected with getElementsByClassName.
-I wanted to do this using plain JavaScript and not repy on jQuery.
-Then any additional notes added would not take the eventlistener.
+It sounds like an easy thing to do, but I had trouble getting an event listener to work with all the delete buttons on the Note List.
+I wanted to do this using plain JavaScript and not rely on jQuery.
+As there were multiple buttons, the buttons were selected with getElementsByClassName and I tried looping through the buttons to add the eventListener to each.
+I ran into problems where it seemed the eventListener was not added to all buttons.
+It seems the problem was like the issue mentioned [here](https://www.nickang.com/add-event-listener-for-loop-problem-in-javascript/).
+Eventually I got that working but it would not work for newly created list item buttons.
+In the end I added the eventListener to the body and if a click event's target has the delete button classname then it will delete that button's parent node (the li).
+The idea for the solution to this came from this [Stackoverflow question](https://stackoverflow.com/questions/14258787/add-event-listener-on-elements-created-dynamically).
+I modified this idea for my own

 ## Credits